Terry Blair (serial killer): Family history

 Terry Blair was the fourth eldest of ten siblings, and was born to a mother who suffered from mental illness and had only finished the 9th grade.
-He has two sons, Terry Blair Jr and Marcel Johnson.
-He has two grandsons, Demarcus and Kemon Johnson.
+He had two sons and two grandsons.

 Many in Blair's family have faced criminal charges, including murder.

 Blair's mother, Janice, shot and killed her common-law husband on August 16, 1978.
 She entered an Alford plea for second degree murder and was sentenced to five years of probation, with a condition that she receive counseling, therapy, and psychiatric treatment.

 Six months later, Blair's brother, Walter Blair Jr., allegedly killed 16-year-old Sandy Shannon during a robbery.
 Walter was charged with capital murder, robbery, and assault, but the case was dropped after witnesses refused to testify.
 On August 19, 1979, Walter Blair abducted, then shot and killed 21-year-old Katherine Jo Allen.
 Allen was the alleged victim in a rape case and Walter was paid $6,000 to kill her.
 He confessed to the murder, but later recanted.
 Walter was convicted of capital murder, sentenced to death, and executed on July 21, 1993, at the age of 32.

 Blair's sister, Warnetta U. Blair, her husband, Noila White III, and another man faced charges for the murder of James L. Bell, whose body was found on September 27, 1980.
 Bell had been stabbed 30 times.
 Warnetta agreed to testify against her husband in exchange for charges against her being dropped.
 However, state law forbids spouses from testifying against each other.
 In 1984, White III pleaded guilty to second degree murder and received a 12-year sentence.
 White III would himself be murdered by his son and Blair's nephew, Noila White IV, in 2001.
 White IV pleaded guilty to second degree murder for killing his father and was sentenced to 30 years in prison.

 In December 1989, Warnetta killed her boyfriend, Pablo P. Gomez, a drug dealer from Cuba.
 Gomez's body was found bound and gagged.
 According to prosecutors, Gomez had threatened to cut off his girlfriend's supply of crack cocaine.
 Warnetta said she and a male friend did not intend to kill Gomez, and only tied him up so they could take his drugs and money.
 She and her friend then went to a neighbor's apartment and said they had "messed up Pablo", before smoking crack that night.
 In August 1990, Warnetta pleaded guilty to second degree murder and received a 10-year sentence.
 She was released from prison in December 1999.